DigitalHallucinations/SCOUT-2/DOCS/SCOUT_Glossary.md

 ## A

+### Action

+ An action is anything that system does using the LLM. ie: cognitive background services, tool use, answer a query, query the db or kb or call an agent.

 ### AI Provider
 A service or platform that offers artificial intelligence capabilities, such as natural language processing or machine learning models.
 SCOUT supports multiple AI providers for flexible integration.